 In addition to taking a bath to relieve pain and itchiness associated with a shingles rash, apply a cool, moist compress.
 Do this several times throughout the day to relieve symptoms.
 Soak a cloth in cool water, wring out the water, and apply the cloth to the rash and blisters.

 The coolness of the compress can reduce pain.
 Repeat the process as often as you need.
 Do not apply an ice pack to the rash.
 The coldness may increase skin sensitivity and worsen pain.

 Lotions and creams don’t speed up the healing process, but they can increase your comfort level.
-Avoid scented or perfumed lotions, which can cause further irritation.
-Find a great selection of unscented lotions here.
+Avoid scented or perfumed lotions.
+They can cause further irritation.

 Additionally, you can apply calamine lotion after baths and showers to soothe irritated skin and help dry out blisters.